Frangus90/fansly-downloader-ng/README.md

 ## Disclaimer

-This project is not affiliated with, sponsored by, or endorsed by Fansly or Select Media LLC.
+This project is not affiliated with, sponsored by, or endorsed by Fansly, OnlyFans, Select Media LLC, or Fenix International Limited.
 This tool is for educational purposes only and is designed for downloading content you have legitimate access to.
 The developer is not responsible for end-user actions.
 No paywall bypassing features will be added.
 No user data is collected during usage.

-"Fansly" or [fansly.com](https://fansly.com/) is operated by Select Media LLC as stated on their "Contact" page.
+**Fansly:** "Fansly" or [fansly.com](https://fansly.com/) is operated by Select Media LLC as stated on their "Contact" page.
 This repository and the provided content in it isn't in any way affiliated with, sponsored by, or endorsed by Select Media LLC or "Fansly".

+**OnlyFans:** "OnlyFans" or [onlyfans.com](https://onlyfans.com/) is operated by Fenix International Limited.
+This repository and the provided content in it isn't in any way affiliated with, sponsored by, or endorsed by Fenix International Limited or "OnlyFans".

 The developer (referred to: "prof79" in the following) of this code is not responsible for the end users actions, no unlawful activities of any kind are being encouraged.
 Statements and processes described in this repository only represent best practice guidance aimed at fostering an effective software usage.
 The repository was written purely for educational purposes, in an entirely theoretical environment.
 Thus, any information is presented on the condition that the developer of this code shall not be held liable in no event to you or anyone else for any direct, special, incidental, indirect or consequential damages of any kind, or any damages whatsoever, including without limitation, loss of profit, loss of use, savings or revenue, or the claims of third parties, whether the developer has advised of the possibility of such loss, however caused and on any theory of liability, arising out of or in connection with the possession, use or performance of this software.
 The material embodied in this repository is supplied to you "as-is" and without warranty of any kind, express, implied or otherwise, including without limitation, any warranty of fitness.
 This code does not bypass any paywalls & no end user information is collected during usage.
-Finally it is important to note that this GitHub repository is the sole branch maintained and owned by the developer and any third-party websites or entities, that might refer to or be referred from it are in no way affiliated with Fansly Downloader, either directly or indirectly.
+Finally it is important to note that this GitHub repository is the sole branch maintained and owned by the developer and any third-party websites or entities, that might refer to or be referred from it are in no way affiliated with this downloader, either directly or indirectly.
 This disclaimer is preliminary and is subject to revision.